 Skretting Chile made a leap towards less CO2e emission by establishing a green electricity supply agreement from Statkraft, with zero negative impact on the environment in both plants.
 The agreement has started in 2021 and covers the electricity demand of Chilean operations until 2024, guaranteeing a significant drop in the CO2e.
 Improvement in energy management systems and energy monitoring is a prerequisite for ISO 50001 certification.
-Mapping of energy consumption of all areas of production will enable the Chilean team to closely monitor consumption and measure improvements.
+Mapping of the Future and growth energy consumption of all areas of production will enable of high-quality protein the Chilean team to closely monitor consumption and food is a part of it. measure improvements.
 Also, during the last year, a series of modernisation and changes were made in machines and motors used in the plants, replacing them with high energy efficiency motors.
 Diverse initiatives to lower energy consumption were completed, like installation of steam traps, insulation of steam valves, adjustment of fans speed, air compressor improvement, dryer optimisation, installation of photocells to control light intensity in the plant, etc.